leebri101/Chef-de-Party/README.md

 ## **Credits**
 ### **Honorable mentions**
 It was a nice refresher for me to comeback and re-learn JavaScript and to see how much I can make the quiz a lot better compared to the first one that I have created from the previous course that I attended, but however it was refreshing to see how much I can improve and learn, thinking beyond from last year from learning it from scratch to continuously think.
 "How can I make this better?
 What can I do to make it standout more?
 Or I think this would look better".
 From this I can see from myself that i have more qualities of being a good Web Developer, but i must credit the following people:
- * John Lamontagne my coding mentor who is amazing at giving me advice, tips & tricks for always improving my projects, not only on a curricular base level, but in a real life perspective too, always giving a thorough analysis to ensure that I always achieve my highest potential as an upcoming developer.
+ * John Lamontagne my coding mentor who is amazing at giving me advice, tips & tricks for always improving my projects, not only on a curricular base level, but in a real life perspective too, always giving a thorough analysis to ensure that I always achieve my highest potential as an upcoming developer but is also good at.

-* My older brother for always being available for being a personal guinea pig for my projects (and as a non-coding person) and (with many more to come) and giving me constant constructive feedback all the time.
+* My older brother for always being available for being a personal guinea pig for my projects (and as a non-coding person) and (with many more to come) and giving me constant constructive critical feedback all the time.

 ### **General reference:**
-* The project theme was based around a similar concept of the previous quiz, but of a different theme I made but with more changes to make it more effective and functional with little to no bugs as possible to ensure a higher accuracy of clean code as a practice for entering into the industry, but to also make a fun short quiz for users to play.
+* The project theme was based around a similar concept of the previous project i have made in the past, but of a different theme I made but with more changes to make it more effective, functional and clean with little to no bugs as possible to ensure a higher accuracy of clean code as good practice for entering into the industry, but to also make a fun short quiz for users to play.

-* I have used W3Schools for a basic understanding and learning process for knowing some basic functionality as a way of reminding some stuff, and for general basic coding references and as general encyclopedia for any code related issues or ideas, some of the designs for the main parts of the page are taken from inspiration from CodePen.
+* I have used W3Schools for a basic understanding and learning process for knowing some basic functionality as a way of reminding some stuff, and for general basic coding references and as general encyclopedia for any code related issues or ideas, some of the designs for the main parts of the page are taken from inspiration from CodePen (but were not used they may have been used a visual reference).

 ### **Content:**
 * All icons that were used throughout the project are sourced from [Font-Awesome](https://fontawesome.com/)